aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 Verify IAM permissions you described work as you expect.
 Under the _Resources_ tab for the view for your CloudFormation stack, as shown in the picture above, find the `DemoRole` you described with the `pseudo-parameters.yaml` template.

 Choose to follow the link to the Physical ID of the `DemoRole`.
-Expand the inline policy `ssm-least-privilege` under Policy name section.
+Expand the inline policy `ssm-least-privilege` under the section for the policy name.

 ![role-png](pseudo-parameters/role.png)